-One of the easiest ways to calculate what you can afford to borrow is to use a Budget Planner.
+One of the easiest ways to calculate what you can afford to borrow is to draw up a budget.
+To create a budget, firstly write down what you earn.
 Include all income such as wages, any government entitlements, and child support payments.

 Lastly, use a home loan calculator to work out what you can afford to pay monthly on a loan.
-Compare cuurent home loan rates and then put this up by 2 percent.
+Compare home loan rates and then put this up by 2%.
 By making your interest rate higher, you will give yourself a buffer if should rates rise.